Is Salon Business Coaching Worth It? What I Learned After 30 Years and $15,000 in Programs

 HSP Pro Membership gives you structured salon business education, four AI specialists trained on real salon data (including Sage for profit analysis and Luxe for technical color and formulation), a weekly live coaching call with me every Thursday, and a private community of salon owners working through the same challenges you are.

 Founding Members lock in at $147 per month for life.
-Standard pricing after launch is $197 per month.
+Standard pricing is $197 per month.
 That is roughly what most coaches charge for their lowest-tier group program, except you also get AI tools that work 24/7, a real curriculum built from 30 years of experience, and direct access to someone who is still behind the chair every day in Venice, Florida.
+See what Pro includes.

-In the meantime, grab the free Salon Profit Calculator and get your real numbers.
-That one step will tell you more about your business than most $500/month coaching programs deliver in their first quarter.
+Grab the free Salon Profit Calculator and get your real numbers.
+For example, that one step will tell you more about your business than most $500/month coaching programs deliver in their first quarter.

 Skip the $15K coaching tax.
-See the system live June 15.
+In fact, see the system for yourself.

 - The 3-number Profit Audit (no spreadsheet needed)